 6. Grand Canyon National Park, Arizona

-While any of the national parks would make a worthy family venture, what list of family vacation spots would be complete without the one attended by Clark Griswold and his kin in National Lampoon’s Vacation?
+While any of the national parks make a worthy family trip, what list of family vacation spots would be complete without the one attended by Clark Griswold in National Lampoon’s Vacation?
 Jokes aside, there’s something magical about the Grand Canyon.
 Give your kids the chance to experience it, and you might just change their lives for the better.

 7. Williamsburg, Virginia